 It also greatly depends on the type of HIFU used.
-The Doublo Gold, for example, only requires 2 sessions, with the follow-up session 4-6 months after the first.
+For example, spa-grade HIFU treatments usually require 6 to 10 sessions.
+The Doublo Gold, for example, is a medical-grade HIFU that only requires 2 sessions, with the follow-up session 4-6 months after the first.
 You may undergo up to 4 Doublo Gold Hifu sessions a year.

 Facial fat such as the jowls, double chin and cheeks can be reduced if the right handpieces are used.
 However, the main focus of HIFU is still to rebuild collagen and tighten skin.